Lebanon will finally have a president after 20 months of useless parliament sessions that were unable to elect a new head of state.

 - The current regional situation is similar to the beginning of 1970’s, whereas ISIS is acting like Israel, an alien entity spreading chaos, wars and destruction among Arab countries.
 At that time, Lebanon and the world were also divided between two ideologies and electing Sleiman Frangieh Sr. lead to the dissolution of Intelligence Bureau “maktab teneh” which gave Palestinians, Syrians, Israelis and others the freedom to act during 3 years before the events of 1975.

 - Bashar Al-Assad clearly said that he prefers a Lebanese president “conscious” about the Syrian crisis.
-And due to the very close and personal relation with the Syrian president, Sleiman Frangieh is expected to take side regarding this conflict in his dialogue and actions; thus assigning Lebanon a dangerous and irreversible role.
+And due to the very close and personal relationship with the Syrian president, Sleiman Frangieh is expected to take side regarding this conflict in his dialogue and actions; thus assigning Lebanon a dangerous and irreversible role.

 - Sleiman Frangieh is a middle school dropout at the age of 14 lacking higher education which could be an embarrassment for a president representing Lebanon abroad.
 Unlike former Uruguay president José Mujica who came from a poor lower social class, but described as the “humblest president”, Frangieh is a feudalist acting like a lord in his native region of Zgharta.